 Professionalism is a core competency of the CMSRU curriculum.
 All matters related to professionalism within the curriculum are reviewed by the director of professionalism.
 When, in narrative comments evaluating a student, or any other formal communication such as a Professionalism Intervention Report, faculty members express concern about a student's professionalism, the director of professionalism may, after discussion with the faculty, and/or course/clerkship director, and/or the associate dean for professional development, the senior associate dean for medical education, and/or the assistant dean for student affairs, refer the student to the Academic Standing Committee for review.
 If the Academic Standing Committee places a student on non-academic probation, the chair of the Academic Standing Committee will forward the decision to the director of professionalism.
-The Executive Cabinet of Deans at CMSRU will provide the conditions for removal from non-academic probation.
+The Academic Standing Committee, with the support of the senior associate dean for medical education, will provide the conditions for removal from non-academic probation.
+The director of professionalism will notify the student of their status and will state in writing the specific duration and conditions of the probationary status.
 The director of professionalism is responsible for monitoring the student's adherence to the conditions of the probation.
 The director of professionalism will inform the Academic Standing Committee of the student's progress.
 If a student completes the requirements of their probation, they will be removed from probationary status and informed in writing by the Academic Standing Committee.
 If a student does not complete the requirements of their probation, they will be reviewed for dismissal by the Academic Standing Committee.
-All decisions made by the Academic Standing Committee regarding the academic status of students are final.